Report Writing Course

 ESTON Training Diploma

-If you complete the Writing Effective Reports training course you will receive an ESTON Training Diploma, provided that your tutor assessed course work attains the required standard.
+If you complete the Writing Effective Reports training course, you will receive an ESTON Training Diploma, provided that your tutor-assessed course work achieves the required standard.

 Writing Effective Reports is a distance learning training course.
 But what exactly is distance learning and what are the benefits of this training method?

 Distance learning is the training method for the 21st century.
-Training on a major subject usually calls for a lengthy, and often inconvenient, period of work release.
-Courses are expensive and accommodation costs are high.
+Training on a major subject usually calls for lengthy, and often inconvenient, periods of work release.
+Courses can be expensive and accommodation costs are high.
 This means that traditional classroom courses tend to be too short to cover the subjects thoroughly.
-Also, the backlog that greets your return to work often means that you don’t get the chance to introduce new ideas while they are still fresh in your mind.
-Many intended innovations or new methodologies never see the light of day.
+Also, the backlog that greets your return to work often means that you don’t get the chance to introduce new ideas, while they are still fresh in your mind.
+Many intended innovations, or new methodologies, never see the light of day.

-The best way to judge your performance and identify weaknesses is to have your work assessed critically against objectives and acknowledged standards by expert and experienced, time served tutors.
-Personal attention ESTON Training’s tutors are practised and professional writers, with extensive publications management experience.
+The best way to judge your performance and identify weaknesses is to have your work assessed critically against objectives and acknowledged standards by expert and experienced, time-served tutors.
+ESTON Training’s tutors are practised and professional writers, with extensive publications management experience.
 Although you will be allocated your own tutor,

-he or she may well call in another opinion where a particular skill is required.
-Thoroughness of the personal tutorial is recognised by individuals and companies alike as a unique feature of ESTON Training courses.
+he or she may well call in another opinion where a particular expertise is required.
+Thoroughness of the personal tutorial is recognised by individuals and companies alike as a unique feature of ESTON Training’s courses.

-Although your exercises are designed for submission and return by e-mail, you are always welcome to telephone your tutor for additional help and advice, or if you need a particular point clarified.
+Although the course exercises are designed for submission and return by e-mail, you are always welcome to telephone your tutor for additional help and advice, or if you need a particular point clarified.